LesliTech/lesli.dev/docs/getting-started/installation.md

 ### Ruby on Rails
-Lesli is a standard Ruby on Rails application, to install and run Lesli first we have to install gems, configure a database connection, create, migrate and seed the database and finally run Rails Server.
+Lesli is a standard Ruby on Rails application, to install and run Lesli first we have to install gems, configure a database connection, create, migrate and seed the database and finally run the Rails Server.

 #### Bundle
-To install the necessary Gems to run Lesli, execute:
+To install the necessary Gems to run Lesli:

 ```shell
 bundle install